mercmobily/simpledblayer/README.md

 The second parameter is optional.
 If you pass it:

-* If `returnRecord` is true, then the callback will be called with `record` representing the record just created.
+* If `returnRecord` is `true`, then the callback will be called with `record` representing the record just created.
+Default is `false`.
-* If `skipValidation` is true, then the validation of the data against the schema will be skipped
+* If `skipValidation` is `true`, then the validation of the data against the schema will be skipped.
+Default is `false`.

 ## Querying: update

 This is a simple update:

+    people.update(
-    people.update( { conditions: { and: [ name: { type: 'startsWith', value: 'D' }  ] } }, { name: 'Changed' }, { deleteUnsetFields: true, multi: true }, function( err, num ){
+      { conditions: { and: [ name: { type: 'startsWith', value: 'D' }  ] } },
+      { name: 'Changed' },
+      { deleteUnsetFields: true, multi: true },
+      function( err, num ){

-The second parameter is optional.
+The third parameter, here set as `{ deleteUnsetFields: true, multi: true }`, is optional.
 If you pass it:

 * If `multi` is set to `true`, all records matching the search will be updated.
 Otherwise, only one record will be updated.
 * If `deleteUnsetFields` is set to `true`, then any field that is not defined in the update object will be set as empty in the database.
 Basically, it's a "full record update" regardless of what was passed.
 Validation will fail if a field is required by the schema and it's not set while this option is `true`.
-* If `skipValidation` is true, then the validation of the data against the schema will be skipped
+* If `skipValidation` is true, then the schema validation of the data against the schema will be skipped.
+Casting will still happen.

 ## Querying: delete